 William Charles Angwin (8 May 1863 – 9 June 1944) was an Australian politician who was Deputy Premier of Western Australia 1924-27, and Agent-General for Western Australia in London 1927-33.
 Born in Cornwall, he worked as a carpenter and builder before moving to Australia.
 He was a founding member of the East Fremantle Municipal Council and a member of the Western Australian Legislative Assembly for the Labor Party from 1904 until 1927, representing the seats of East Fremantle and North-East Fremantle.
 Wikipedia.

-Angwin St, which goes up the hill opposite the East Fremantle Post Office, was renamed for him (it was formerly Bellevue St).
+Angwin Street, which goes up the hill opposite the East Fremantle Post Office, was renamed for him (it was formerly Bellevue Street), but his own house was/is at 3 Glyde Street.
+Angwin died on 9 June in East Fremantle, and was buried in the Methodist section of Fremantle Cemetery.